-But regardless of which software they use, project managers are split in terms of which features they say are missing from the software solutions that they currently use.
-Twelve percent cited task management as the “must have” missing feature; collaboration capabilities were the second most longed-for feature, followed by a five-way tie between budget management, integrations, idea management, a chat tool, and reporting.
+But regardless of which software they use, project managers are split in terms of which features they say are missing.
+12 percent cited task management as their “must-have” missing feature.
+Collaboration capabilities were the second most popular longed-for feature.
+Then, a five-way tie between budget management, integrations, idea management, a chat tool, and reporting followed.

-Key takeaway: More than two thirds (67 percent) of respondents use Microsoft Project for their project management software.
+Key takeaway: More than two in three respondents (67 percent) use Microsoft Project for their project management software.

 Microsoft Project’s domination continues.
-This data is in-line with Capterra’s research on project management software last year, which found that the exact same number of respondents used Microsoft Project.
-Rachel Burger, the report’s author, noted that this is due in large part to organizations that observe default reliance on Microsoft’s ecosystem of applications.
+Our results align with Capterra’s research on project management software which was published last year and also found that two in three respondents used Microsoft Project.
+Rachel Burger, the report’s author, noted that this is due in large part to the number of teams that share default reliance on Microsoft’s Office Suite.